jonathantorres/bookshelf/README.md

 # K&R
-My solutions to the exercises for "The C Programming Language" (K&R) book.
+The exercises and programs for "The C Programming Language", better known as K&R.

 ![Book Cover](https://github.com/jonathantorres/kr/blob/revs/cover.jpeg)

 #### Running an exercise
-To run an exercise, use the make command for the exercise that you want to run, for example to run exercise 3 of chapter 1:
+In order to run an exercise, use the make command for it.
+For example, to run exercise 3 of chapter 1:
 ```bash
 make 1-3
 ```